breandan/breandan/meetings/minutes.md

 - Jin suggested I look at the [ten tasks](https://github.com/microsoft/CodeXGLUE#tasks-and-datasets) from CodeXGlue and choose one additional task
 - Next few months are critical period for PhD, I need to make progress
 - Potential collaboration with [FSoft](https://gst.fsoft.com.vn/) pending results on this project

+# November 22, 2021

+- Shawn booked a meeting with the technician on Dec.
+2nd at 10 AM EST (thanks Shawn)
+- Workshop publicity: Chinwei agreed to start promoting the talks on social media (thanks Chinwei)
+- Disha will remind the authors to submit their materials, e.g., recordings, camera-ready papers, posters (thanks Disha)
+- Disha expressed she would like to see more engagement from the PL community, Breandan agreed to send some emails
+- David suggested running some kind of sweepstakes on social media for free registration (thanks David)
+- There will be a Mila [offsite](https://sites.google.com/view/mila-brain-offsite-2021/talks?authuser=0) today, a [talk](https://www.cs.mcgill.ca/events/297/) from Sebastijan Friday and talk from Miltos at [#ml4code](https://mila-umontreal.slack.com/archives/C02CJKYLL0H) next Monday

 # November 17, 2021